Shivyoddha/DevsNRevs/README.md

 ### Tech Stack Used:

-* Ruby On Rails - 7
+* Ruby On Rails - 6

-* SQLite as Database
+* PostgreSQL as Database

 * HTML ,CSS & JS